gb8may/ec2_instance_connect/README.md

 ---------------------------------------------------

-To connect using AWS Instance Connect, be sure id_rsa and id_rsa.pub are in the current directory.
+To connect using AWS Instance Connect, be sure your keys "id_rsa" and "id_rsa.pub" are in the current directory.

 **USAGE:**
 ```